Audrey (2024 film)

 Audrey is a 2024 Australian black comedy film directed by Natalie Bailey and written by Lou Sanz.
-It stars Jackie van Beek, Josephine Blazier, Hannah Diviney, and Aaron Fa'aoso.
+It stars Jackie van Beek, Jeremy Lindsay Taylor, Josephine Blazier, Hannah Diviney, and Aaron Fa'aoso.
 It was released in Australia on 7 November 2024.

 Premise

 Ronnie Lipsick finds herself trapped in a life she never wanted—her career is off track, her husband has lost his spark, and she struggles to connect with her two daughters.
 After an accident leaves her eldest daughter, Audrey, in a coma, Ronnie takes the chance to "reinvent" herself by stealing Audrey's identity.
 However, she soon discovers she is not the only opportunist in the family wanting to exploit Audrey's condition.